App access policies in Zapier

 • Add member or team exceptions.

-Members will no longer be able to publish any new or edited Zap that includes a prohibited app.
+Members will no longer be able to publish any new or edited Zap that includes a prohibited app, and Agents that use a prohibited app may not run as expected.
 They will see a notification that the app is prohibited.
 If an existing Zap includes a prohibited app, it will remain on but steps that use the prohibited app will be held when the Zap runs.
 When a member views the Zap run details, they will see a notification on the step run indicating that the step was held due to the restricted app.
 They will not be able to replay the step as long as the app is prohibited.

 You cannot have both settings enabled simultaneously.